Table of Contents

 Definition of Pancreatic Pseudocysts

-Pancreatic pseudocysts are fluid collections that may occur few weeks after an episode of acute pancreatitis.
+Pancreatic pseudocysts are fluid collections that may occur a few weeks after an episode of acute pancreatitis.
 These collections contain several pancreatic enzymes and do not have an epithelial wall.

 Pancreatic pseudocysts are different from acute fluid collections that occur during the episode of acute pancreatitis, where the latter is more of an inflammatory process.